bibleexchange/courses/sermon-outlines-by-stephen-reynolds-sr/Psalm 25 Proverbs 25.md

 Joh 15:15 Henceforth I call you not servants; for the servant knoweth not what his lord doeth: but I have called you friends; for all things that I have heard of my Father I have made known unto you.
 Ps 25:15 Mine eyes are ever toward the LORD; for he shall pluck my feet out of the net. {pluck: Heb. bring forth}

 This inspires him to even greater loyalty my eyes are ever on the LORD (15) which expresses both concentration and expectation.
-His present troubles are like a snare, causing both pain and hindrance; but he will release my feet – only he.
+His present troubles are like a snare, causing both pain and hindrance; but he will release my feet &mdash; only he.

 David prays more earnestly